“I want to find out how to start a cleaning business...but I’m feeling overwhelmed, and I don’t know where to start.”

 Most people who start a cleaning business have a working knowledge of cleaning.
 You’ve either worked as a cleaner in the past, or you’re proficient in household chores.

 You have room to grow and learn.
 You want to do that basic learning and growth in a place without employees.
-It’s hard to maintain authority if you’re employees see you flubbing basic stuff.
+It’s hard to maintain authority if your employees see you flubbing basic stuff.

 A small company is nimble.
 You’re still defining your practices and procedures, you don’t need to be feeding those piecemeal to new employees at the same time you’re writing them.